LasramR/mimic/README.md

 #### [Defining variables](#defining-variables)

 In the `.mimic.json` file, add an object (`{ ... }`) property with the name of your variable in the "template"."variables" property.
-For example :
+For example:

 ```jsonc
 // .mimic.json